jawordpressorg/core-handbook/core/best-practices/contributor-attribution-props.md

 ### GitHub specific notes

-*   Always include yourself in the props list, even if it’s noted that you will be the author of the merge commit.
-The w.org style credit is required attribute your contribution to your w.org profile.
+*   **Always include yourself in the props list, even if it’s noted that you will be the author of the merge commit.** The w.org style credit is required attribute your contribution to your w.org profile.
+See [WordPress/props-bot-action#46](https://github.com/WordPress/props-bot-action/issues/46) for more context.
 *   **Do not use personal emails or GitHub-specific emails** ([`ID+USERNAME@users.noreply.github.com`](mailto:ID+USERNAME@users.noreply.github.com) or `USERNAME@users.noreply.github.com`).
 *   There’s currently no automated way to add a contributor who is not included in the list prepared by Props Bot.
 To find someone’s w.org profile, visit `[https://profiles.wordpress.org/github:GHUSERNAME](https://profiles.wordpress.org/github:GHUSERNAME)`, replacing `GHUSERNAME` with the contributor’s GitHub username.
 This will redirect you to the person’s w.org profile if they have connected their account.
 Add their GitHub username (without an `@`) to the `Unlinked contributors:` list when there’s no connection.